Tampa Bay Saves

 Who We Are

-Tampa Bay Saves is coordinated by UF/IFAS Hillsborough County Extension Service which is partnership between the University of Florida and Hillsborough County government.
-The purpose of this partnership is to bring relevant, researched based information to the community.
-Hillsborough County Extension Service works in partnership with public and private agencies on the Tampa Bay Saves programs.
+Tampa Bay Saves is coordinated by UF/IFAS Hillsborough County Extension and United Way Suncoast.
+The goal of this partnership is to work with local public and private agencies to better serve Tampa Bay residents.

 5339 County Road 579